YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 <summary> Instructions </summary>
 We recommend users use TensorLet on Ubuntu and you can refer to the installation instructions in Installation folder.

 You need to add them to specific paths according to your CMakeLists.txt file.
-For example, you can link MKL in  CMakeLists.txt file,
+For example, you can link MKL in  CMakeLists.txt file like:
 "include_directories(/opt/intel/mkl/include)
 link_directories(/opt/intel/mkl/lib/intel64)
 link_libraries(libmkl_core.a libmkl_blas95_ilp64.a libmkl_rt.so)"